This approach is selected for fractures of the mandibular body and angle regions unsuitable for intraoral treatment.

 Superior subplatysmal dissection would expose the underlying marginal mandibular branch of the facial nerve (CN VII).
 This is not usually necessary.

-Divide the pterygomasseteric sling and incise the periosteum at the inferior border to expose the fracture site.
+Divide the pterygomasseteric sling and incise the periosteum at the inferior border to expose the ramus.

-For wound closure, the pterygomasseteric sling is closed.
+During wound closure, the pterygomasseteric sling is repaired.

-The wound is closed in layers to realign the anatomic structures and eliminate dead space.
-The platysma muscle is closed.
+The wound is then closed in layers to realign the anatomic structures and eliminate dead space.
+The platysma muscle is repaired.
 A variety of skin closure techniques are available based on surgical preference.
 A drain may be used if necessary.